-Nancie McDermott is a food writer and cooking teacher, and the author of thirteen cookbooks.
+Nancie McDermott is a food writer and cooking teacher, and the author of fourteen cookbooks.
 Her passion is researching and celebrating traditional food in its cultural context, and her beloved subjects are two seemingly different places with much in common: the cuisines of Asia and of the American South.
 Nancie gained her Southern kitchen wisdom as a Piedmont North Carolina native,and her Asian culinary research commenced soon after college, when she was sent to northeastern Thailand as a Peace Corps volunteer.

 A graduate of the University of North Carolina at Chapel Hill, she belongs to the International Association of Culinary Professionals, Les Dames d’Escoffier, and Women Chefs and Restaurateurs.
 She is also active in the North Carolina Triangle Chapter of Slow Food and the Southern Foodways Alliance.
 Nancie lives with her family in Chapel Hill, North Carolina.

 To find out more about Nancie, we dispatched our top reporter to track her down in her natural habitat.
 After locating her in the breakfast cereal aisle of the Harris-Teeter supermarket near her Chapel Hill, NC, home, our intrepid reporter sent us this interview.

 Are you Nancie McDermott, food writer and cooking teacher?

 We’re out of Banana Nut Crunch.
 My husband and daughters adore me, but not my sensible taste in breakfast cereal.
 Also I have to go to the grocery store while they are at work and at school – they won’t come with me because they say I take too long.

 Shouldn’t the author of numerous Asian cookbooks be breakfasting on rice porridge with pickled radish or a big steaming bowl of rice noodles in chili-lime broth?